 This Bureau issued a Notice to Answer and served a copy thereof upon Respondent-Applicant on 09 October 2014.
-Said Respondent-Applicant filed their Answer on 09 December 2014.
-From receipt of the Answer, this Bureau issued Order No. 2015-041 requiring the Respondent-Applicant to submit the original Secretary's Certificate.
-The Respondent-Applicant, however, filed their Compliance beyond the ten-day period prescribed or only on 17 April 2015.
-Hence, the Respondent-Applicant was declared in default.
+From receipt of Respondent's Answer, the Bureau issued Order No. 2015-058 directing the Respondent-Applicant to submit the original Secretary's Certificate within ten days from receipt of the order.
+The Respondent-Applicant, however, filed the Compliance beyond the ten-day period or